Everyone is a presenter; the question is, what type of presenter are you?

 – Rush through their presentation as quickly as they can.

-If the ‘autopilot presenter’ isn’t looking for admiration is likely they may prefer to stay ‘under the radar’.
+If the ‘autopilot presenter’ isn’t looking for admiration, it’s likely they may prefer to stay ‘under the radar’.
 In other words, they would rather keep a very low profile by preparing minimally and then sharing information in a monotone, compliant and robotic way.
-Their objective is to escape scrutiny, controversy or questions to enable them to get back to work.
+Their objective is to escape scrutiny, controversy or questions, to enable them to get back to work.